PaskalevStoyan/OnlineShopTask/README.md

 ## Goal
 The idea behind this simple project is to simulate an online shop without its main functionalities - adding items to a cart, placing orders and delivering.
-The data(items) are coming from a file named "data.json", in which an array of object is included to simulate a database for the items.
+The data(items) are coming from a file named "data.json", in which an array of objects is included to simulate a database for the items.

 ## Functionality
 * Functions: